PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br />
 <br/>
-<b>In Active Directory Users and Computers we could seee our Client1 computer and that is where we would see all the machines that are part of the domain.</b><br /> <br />
+<b>In Active Directory Users and Computers we could see our Client1 computer and that is where we would see all the machines that are part of the domain.</b><br /> <br />

 <img width="1677" alt="AD computers" src="https://user-images.githubusercontent.com/117952272/207989704-86a327e8-0769-4aaf-aea8-06ce1812b5e5.png">

 <br />
 <br />
 <br/>
-<b>In order to be able to assign group policies settings to a particular group of objects and to ease the administration of the organization we creating a hierachy of all the users so if we want to implement a policy that affects only one group we should be able to do that.
-We opened Active Directory Users and Computer console and then right clicked on the domain and selected New, after that select Organizational Unit.</b><br /> <br />
+<b>In order to be able to assign group policies settings to a particular group of objects and to ease the administration of the organization we created a hierarchy of all the users so if we want to implement a policy that affects only one group we should be able to do that.
+We opened Active Directory Users and Computer console and then right-clicked on the domain and selected New, after that select Organizational Unit.</b><br /> <br />

 <img width="1677" alt="AD_OU" src="https://user-images.githubusercontent.com/117952272/208204219-000d5494-c3e6-4a7e-92fc-9ca7d51fdfaf.png">